 EcoReps - The Brown EcoReps program is a campus-based, volunteer, environmental outreach organization sponsored and supported by Facilities Management.
 EcoReps serve as informed ambassadors, who work with their peers to create a culture of environmentally responsible behavior.
 EcoReps can answer student questions about recycling, heating, and energy conservation and encourage their friends and classmates to adopt healthy green living habits.

-BCAF - The Brown Climate Action Fund is a student group that works with campus community members to identify, evaluate, and implement resource saving campus improvements.
+BCAF - The Brown Climate Action Forum is a student group that works with campus community members to identify, evaluate, and implement resource saving campus improvements.
 Students involved with BCAF get real word experience with cost benefit analysis, payback period calculations and project management.

 Awards and Presentations